Infections are among the most common, potentially serious complications of cancer and its treatment.

-In any cancer patient with a right atrial catheter who becomes febrile or is shown to be bacteremic or fungemic, a catheter-associated infection should be suspected.
+In any cancer patient with a central venous catheter who becomes febrile or is shown to be bacteremic or fungemic, a catheter-associated infection should be suspected.
 Without the signs or symptoms of an exit-site or tunnel infection, however, a diagnosis may be difficult.

 If signs are consistent with an exit-site or tunnel infection, an attempt should be made to culture any exit-site drainage.

 Although it was once believed that all catheters had to be removed to eradicate infection, it is now clear that many catheters can be salvaged.
 An exception to this guideline would be if the organism isolated is Corynebacterium JK, a Bacillus species, a Candida organism, or a rapidly growing mycobacterium.
-Some physicians would add to this list S aureus, vancomycin-resistant enterococci, P aeruginosa, polymicrobial bacteremia, and Fusarium species.
-The catheter also should be removed in patients with septic thrombophlebitis or evidence of septic emboli.
+Some physicians would add to this list S aureus, VRE, P aeruginosa, polymicrobial bacteremia, and Fusarium species.
+The catheter also should be removed in patients with sepsis with hemodynamic instability, septic thrombophlebitis, or evidence of septic emboli.
 A tunnel infection or pocket-space abscess should prompt catheter removal as well.
-Finally, fever or bacteremia that persists (> 72 hours) after therapy has been initiated necessitates removal of the catheter if there is no other source of infection.
+Finally, fever or bacteremia that persists (72 hours or longer) after therapy has been initiated necessitates removal of the catheter if there is no other source of infection.

-Specific therapy When a micro-organism has been isolated and tested for sensitivity, specific antimicrobial therapy should be added.
+Specific therapy.
+When a microorganism has been isolated and tested for sensitivity, specific antimicrobial therapy should be adjusted accordingly.
 If the catheter is left in place, a minimum of 14 days of parenteral (not oral) therapy should be administered through the catheter (rotating through each port), and follow-up cultures should be obtained.
-However, in the case of suspected severe hypervirulent C difficile enterocolitis, vancomycin may be the drug of choice.

 Whether or not the catheter is removed, if the patient remains febrile, a search for sources of metastatic infection (lungs, liver, spleen, brain, heart valves) should be initiated.